Risk factors for women

 These are alarming figures but they don’t need to be.

-Every hour of every day an Australian woman dies of heart disease.
+Every day 22 Australian woman die of heart disease.
 In Australia, 90% of women have one risk factor and 50% of women have two or three risk factors.
 The good news is that many of these risk factors can be reduced with positive lifestyle changes.

 Common questions about risk factors for women: